griganton/cv/index.md

 __Leading engineer__
 - Parametric leak detection systems development based on PSIControl.
 - Python development of data analysis tools and infrastructure.
-- Successfully registered PSI as supplier of LDS in Transneft.
+- Successfully registered PSI as a supplier of LDS in Transneft.

 ### [IMS](http://www.imsholding.ru/)
 `Mar 2008 - Aug 2012`